 500 Duplex, known as the Parkview Residences, occupies an entire block on the west side of Duplex Avenue extending south from Roselawn Avenue to Montgomery Avenue.
 It has significant frontage on both Roselawn and Montgomery.
 The site is 2.5 acres in size and is currently occupied by a single 34-storey apartment tower.
 LPRO was involved with the original development in 1971, negotiating a settlement which resulted in the bylaw that governs what can be built on the site.
 In 2020 the property was listed for sale as an opportunity for redevelopment or additional density.

 On July 7, 2021 the City received a zoning bylaw amendment application for 500 Duplex.
-The application proposes removing the existing townhomes, surface parking area, tennis court and swimming pool to accommodate two additional tall buildings on the site which would be attached to the existing tower and have heights of 15 and 11 storeys respectively.
+The application proposes removing the existing townhomes, surface parking area, tennis court and swimming pool to accommodate two additional tall buildings on the site which would be attached to the existing 34-storey apartment building.
+The proposed buildings would be 16 and 12 storeys floors and nearly triple the number of units on site.
+In a departure from the usual practice, the Developer appealed the application to the Ontario Land Tribunal (OLT) before City Planning held a community meeting or issued a Planning Report.

 The building heights as presented in the application exclude a mezzanine level on each building, making the true heights 16 and 12 floors.
 The taller building, referred to as building A, would be located at the corner of Duplex and Montgomery and the shorter building, referred to as Building B, would be located at the corner of Duplex and Roselawn.